 - 1. After all the tests as part of the master's examination have been passed, the Examination Board determines the result of the examination and awards the certificate as referred to in art.
-6.4. - 2.
+6.4.
+The Certificate will not be issued until the Executive Board has certified that the procedural requirements for its issue have been met. - 2.
 Prior to establishing the results of the examination, the Examination Board may initiate an assessment of the student's knowledge, insight and skills with regard to one or more components of the programme. - 3.
-The examination date is the date on which the Examination Board has determined that the student has successfully taken the examination.

-- 4. To have successfully met all the programme's requirements and be awarded a certificate, the student must have been enrolled on the programme in the period the tests were taken. - 5.
+The examination date is the date on which the Examination Board has determined that the student has successfully taken the examination. - 4.
+To have successfully met all the programme's requirements and be awarded a certificate, the student must have been enrolled on the programme in the period the tests were taken. - 5.
 Students who have successfully satisfied the programme's requirements and are entitled to be awarded a certificate may ask the Examination Board to delay awarding the certificate.
 This request to delay the issue of the certificate should be submitted within two weeks of students being told of the results of the review of their academic record.
 At the time of submitting the request, students should indicate when they want to receive the certificate

-Article 6.1.1 - The result of the examination and active conferral of a degree
+Article 6.1.1 - The result of the examination

 - 1. Test results are expressed in whole numbers and one decimal on a scale from 1 to 10, in which a score of 5.5 or higher is counted as a sufficient result.
 If a student has registered for a test, but has not participated in the test, 'NO' will be registered instead of a result.
 If the same test is taken twice or more, the highest result achieved counts. - 2.
-A master's degree is obtained if all examination components, as referred to in art.
+A master's degree is obtained if all final examination components, as referred to in art.
 3.5 (or the student handbook in the case of Eu-HEM), are completed with a grade of 5.5 or higher (art.
 7.10a of the Act). - 3.
-In the event that one examination component, except the master thesis, is completed with a grade between 5.0 and 5.5, a master's degree can be obtained if all other examination components are completed with a grade of 5.5 or higher and if the unweighted average of the grades of all examination components, excluding the master thesis, is at least 6.00.
-This rule does not apply to Eu-HEM students. - 4.
+In the event that one final examination component, except the master thesis, is completed with an insufficient grade of 5.0-5.4, a master's degree can be obtained if all other final examination components are completed with a grade of 5.5 or higher and if the unweighted average of the grades of all final examination components, excluding the master thesis and courses graded on a pass/fail basis, is at least 6.00.1 Students seeking such compensation for one insufficient grade must personally initiate contact with the Education Service Centre. - This rule does not apply to Eu-HEM students. - 4.
 In the event that a course is tested by means of two or more partial tests, the grade at course level is the weighted average of all partial results. - 5.
 The defence of the master thesis may be held at the moment that the student has met the conditions for the defence stipulated in the manual of the master thesis.